An overview

 , the function uses the output form thescan_data()

 function to identify the columns where the proportion of numeric values is at least twice as the percentage of character values.
 Those columns will be the columns of interest and the character values in them will be converted into numeric.
-Note that any string in such column that can not be converted into numeric will be set toNA

 in the resulting data. -

-when performing the conversion.
+the letters are written.
 Currently one of

 "en", "fr", or "es"